join our mailing list :: search :: about us :: agelesslearner.com home

 The column with the highest total represents the type of culture you have today.

-If you are interested in reproducing this assessment for personal or organizational uses, please abide by the following terms of use.
-This content may be distributed freely in print without the author’s permission provided that 1) the content, contact, and copyright notice remain intact, 2) the URL to the online version appears on every page, 3) you do not charge any fee for its use, 4) you send a note about how, where, and when the content will be used to our copyright center for tracking purposes.
+If you are interested in reproducing this assessment for personal or organizational uses, please download the printer-friendly version and abide by the following terms of use.
+This content may be distributed freely without the author’s permission provided that 1) the content, contact, and copyright notice remain intact, 2) the URL to the online version appears on every page, 3) you do not charge any fee for its use, 4) you send a note about how, where, and when the content will be used to copyright@marciaconner.com for tracking purposes.
+If you’re interested in using the materials in a commercial or for-fee product, or on a web page, contact the author first to learn about additional guidelines.